prrao87/fine-grained-sentiment/README.md

         },
     }

- Define a few sample sentences (as a list in `explainer.py`) from the SST-5 test data.
+Note that for the logistic regression, we specify the path to the training data (the logistic regression model is trained within the explainer class) while for the other learners we point to the trained classifier models directly.

+The sentences whose clsssification results are to be explained are specified as a list in `explainer.py`.

     samples = [
         "It 's not horrible , just horribly mediocre .", "Light , cute and forgettable .",
     ]

-Run the explainer on each, or all of methods as follows:
+Run the explainer for the list of sentences using each, or all the classification methods as follows:

     python3 explainer.py --method logistic fasttext flair